• Skip to primary navigation

 1. Start by creaming together the butter and the cream cheese.
 Add the cream cheese and the butter to the bowl of a stand mixer fitted with the paddle attachment and beat until they have a smooth consistency.

-2. Add the powdered sugar and start the mixer on a very low speed at first.
-Once the powdered sugar is mixed into the cream cheese you can increase the mixer to a high speed and beat until the icing is smooth and creamy.
+2. Add the powdered sugar and start the mixer at a very low speed.
+Once the powdered sugar is mixed into the cream cheese, you can increase the mixer to a high speed and beat until the icing is smooth and creamy.

 3. Add the vanilla extract.
 Beat until the vanilla is completely incorporated.

-4. If you need to thin out the frosting you can add heavy cream.
+4. You can add heavy cream if you need to thin out the frosting.
 Start by adding heavy cream in one tablespoon at a time.

 VARIATIONS AND FAQS